 College and Career

-Pilot Program: Reaching Higher
+Initiative: Reaching Higher

 In Elkhart County, only 25% of adults hold an associate’s degree or higher.
 Parents who do not have a post-secondary degree often struggle to understand the options available for their children.
 Many students assume post-secondary education is limited to 4-year degree programs.
 They do not know 2-year degree and certificate programs can also lead to meaningful career opportunities.